Data Ethics Policy

 5.1 The Board of Directors is responsible for the preparation and updating of this policy.
 The Board of Directors regularly and at least once a year, assesses whether the policy should be updated.

 5.2 The day-to-day work with data ethics takes place in the group’s relevant business areas.
-The reporting of the group’s work with data ethics is carried out by the Head of Process, Privacy & Risk, who reports significant risks to the group’s executive board.
+The reporting of the group’s work with data ethics is carried out by the Head of Group Compliance, who reports significant risks to the group’s executive board.